Europa-Park: Further expansion and fire incident (2012–2018)

 In 2012, the water park project Rulantica was initiated.
 Two years later, the Rulantica brand was registered by Europa-Park GmbH & Co Mack KG.
 In 2017, Europa-Park opened the attraction Voletarium, the biggest flight motion simulator theater in Europe.
 The flying theater features a queue line with multiple pre-show elements culminating in the main ride section: a film showcasing European landmarks which lasts for 4 minutes and 30 seconds.

 On 26 May 2018, a fire broke out in a building complex near to the park's Holland and Scandinavia areas.
 Despite the efforts of the fire department, the building was destroyed, along with parts of the neighboring Scandinavia section.
 According to the operators, the incident resulted in tens of millions of Euros in property damage.
 No visitors or employees were injured, but seven firefighters suffered minor injuries during firefighting operations.
 With the exception of a few hot spots, the fire was mostly extinguished and the park reopened the very next morning.
-Only the destroyed Pirates of Batavia ride, a restaurant, a theatre, a few shops, the fjørd ride, as well as the neighboring attraction Koffiekopjes, remained closed for refurbishment.
+Only the destroyed Pirates in Batavia ride, a restaurant, a theatre, a few shops, the fjørd ride, as well as the neighboring attraction Koffiekopjes, remained closed for refurbishment.
 On 6 June 2018, the Offenburg police stated that the fire broke out due to a technical failure in the fjørd water ride.
 The Scandinavian village area and Pirates Batavia ride were both rebuilt based on their original designs with certain additions and modernizations, and reopened in July 2020.

 Further, in 2019 the new dark ride Snorri Tours was established in this area, which has taken the water world of Rulantica and its mascot Snorri as its theme.
 Snorri Tours was the prototype of a media dark ride by Tacumeon Rides, a newly founded sister company of Mack Rides that specializes in marketing media-based attractions.